karelgo/Kafka-Spark-Cassandra-Cluster/README.md

 # KPMG-Data-Challenge

-This folder contains files that create a pub/sub system using Apache Kafka and Spark
+This folder contains files to create a pub/sub system using Apache Kafka, Spark, and Cassandra.

 For the next steps you must have Docker installed.